danielmconte/spoilerplate.com/README.md

 # spoilerplate.com (underConstruction)
-This is the groundwork for a site using microservices and event-architecture.
-This React/Node.js site uses Docker, Kubernetes, Typescript, Next.js and testing with Jest.
+This is the a site using microservices and event-architecture.
+This React/Node.js site features Docker, Kubernetes, Typescript, Next.js, Stripe payments, and testing with Jest.